dmerejkowsky/dmenv/README.md

 ```

 Then `dmenv` needs a `setup.py` file.
 If you don't have one yet, run
 `dmenv init --name <project name>` to generate one.
-Make sure to read the comments inside and edit it to feat your needs.
+Make sure to read the comments inside and edit it to fit your needs.

 Now you are ready to use `dmenv`!